 What Happens to Your Credit When You Marry

-Fortunately, your credit score won’t drop simply because you marry someone with a bad credit history.
-Neither will your score improve on basis of your spouse’s good credit.
-Each spouses’ credit score will continue to be calculated based on the information in his or her own credit report.
+Fortunately, your credit score won’t drop because you marry someone with a bad credit history.
+Neither will your score improve based on your spouse’s good credit.
+Each spouses’ credit score will continue to be calculated based on the information in their credit report.

 Will a Name Change Create a New History?